How to Estimate Equipment Cost in Construction and Compaction Equipment

 Accurately calculating equipment cost isn’t just something that happens in the construction industry.
 Hospitals need to figure out how many MRI machines they’ll need to buy or repair in a given year.
 Factories need to purchase and maintain equipment for assembly lines.
 Figuring out what equipment is going to cost means you can make informed decisions, regardless of your industry.

-The basic formula for how to calculate equipment cost per hour is fairly simple.
-To calculate the average total cost per hour, you divide the annual total cost by the number of total hours that the machine is used.
+The formula for calculating the average total cost per hour of your equipment usage is fairly simple: you divide the annual total cost by the total number of hours that the machine is used.

 But what else do you need to consider when working out cost calculations?

-• Initial Cost Calculation: First up, let’s look at the initial price of the equipment you’re after, including any of the additional expenses which need to be taken into account.
+First up, let’s look at the initial cost of the equipment you’re after, including any of the additional expenses that need to be taken into account.
 When it comes to estimating the cost of purchasing equipment, the sticker price is just the beginning.
-There is the shipping cost associated with transporting a massive piece of highly specialised, state-of-the-art equipment.
+There are the shipping costs associated with transporting a massive piece of highly specialised, state-of-the-art equipment.
 There are taxes.
 There are also, in many cases, installation fees.
 And remember that equipment customisation we talked about earlier?
 Any customisations done up-front will also need to be factored into your initial cost.

-• Equipment Rates and Rental Charges: Let’s say you’ve chosen to rent your equipment, rather than buy it outright.
-Rates for renting can go up or down depending on a vast range of factors.
-Is there a sudden boom on compaction, meaning there are limited units to rent out?
-Do you need your compacting equipment a little longer than is convenient for the rental company?
-And how much does the rental company need to charge you for maintenance and insurance whilst their equipment is in your care?
+Let’s say you’ve chosen to hire your equipment, rather than buy it outright.
+Rates for hiring can go up or down depending on a vast range of factors.
+Is there a sudden boom in compaction, meaning there are limited units to rent out?
+Do you need your compacting equipment a little longer than is convenient for the hire company?
+And how much does the hire company need to charge you for maintenance and insurance whilst their equipment is in your care?
 All of this needs to be taken into account to save you from any surprises down the track.

 There are various types of maintenance.
 Reactive maintenance is the most common – when something goes wrong, breaks down or runs out, you leap into action and carry out maintenance.
 With reactive maintenance, you’re treating the symptom, not the disease.
 Even though it’s usually quicker and cheaper, the problem will likely keep coming back.
 If you factor in the slightly more expensive preventative maintenance cost, you’re taking into account scheduled maintenance, rigorous upkeep.
 You’re also employing the kinds of experts who can spot problems before they happen.
 This can lead to savings in the long run.